David Scott

 Research

-My research explores how processes of marketization and managerialization affect how society is governed and organized and the political consequences of these processes.
+My research examines how processes of marketization and managerialization affect how society is governed and organized and the political consequences of these processes.

-In my research, I have studied how marketization and managerialization come to expression in different ways.
-In my thesis, I studied the project form as a particular expression of how market and management ideas have increasingly come to influence how contemporary society is organized.
-With a particular focus on Swedish development aid policy, I show how the project format influences how aid activities are designed and implemented.
+In my research, I have studied how processes of marketization and managerialization come to expression in different ways.
+In my PhD thesis, I studied projectification as a particular expression of how market and management ideas increasingly have come to influence how contemporary society is organized.
+With a particular focus on Swedish development aid, I show how the project format shapes how aid activities are designed and implemented.
 In particular, I focus on how aid projects are put together and the political effects of this process.
-I show that aid projects require various forms of "assembly work" to function, such as the creation of conditions for cooperation and coordination, the activation of expertise and bureaucratic practices, the creation of markets, and the organization of time.
-Through this work of assembling, the project form emerges as a depoliticized form of organization and governing through which bureaucratic and administrative logics displace political conflicts and struggles.
+Drawing on assemblage thinking, I show that aid projects require various forms of "assembly work" to function, such as the creation of conditions for cooperation and coordination, the activation of expertise and bureaucratic practices, the creation of markets, and the organization of time.
+Through this work of assembling, the project format emerges as a depoliticized form of organization and governing through which bureaucratic and administrative logics displace political conflicts and struggles.

 After defending my thesis, I have studied how organizational forms with origins in market and management ideas affect gender equality work and feminism.
-This research has taken place within a VR-funded project.
-In the project, my colleagues and I have examined how women's organizations are affected by the limitations of the project format.
-Furthermore, we have studied how international organizations produce so-called "gender expertise", that is, a form of knowledge that aims to facilitate and support the formulation of gender equality policy.
+In a project funded by the Swedish Research Council, my colleagues and I have examined how women's organizations are affected by the limitations of the project format.
+Furthermore, we have studied how international organizations produce so-called "gender expertise" which is a form of knowledge that aims to support the creation of development interventions destined to strengthen women's rights in developing countries.

-Alongside these more thematic interests, I also have a keen interest in political science theory and methodology and how different "power-critical" perspectives originating in post-structuralist theorizing (such as discourse theory, governmentality and assemblage thinking) can be translated into fruitful research strategies in political science.
+Alongside these thematic interests, I also have an interest in political science theory and methodology and how different "power-critical" perspectives originating in post-structuralist theorizing (such as discourse theory, governmentality and assemblage thinking) can be translated into research strategies in political science.

-From 2023 to 2026 I will work in the RJ-funded program "A promised land?
-Drivers, challenges and opportunities related to the (green) industrialization of Northern Sweden".
-In the programme, I will work in a sub-project which aims to study how local municipalities in Northern Sweden plan for extensive industrial changes.
+From 2023 to 2026 I work in the research program "A promised land?
+Drivers, challenges and opportunities related to the (green) industrialization of Northern Sweden", funded by Riksbankens Jubileumsfond.
+In the programme, I am responsible for a study on how the work of local municipalities to promote green transition in Northern Sweden is shaped by the ongoing projectification of public administration.

 Teaching